 We are a precision oncology medicine company pioneering the discovery and development of small molecule, tumor-agnostic therapies.
 Our goal is to bring precision oncology medicine to a greater number of patients.
 We target undrugged mutations in patients with genetically-defined cancers.
 The foundation of our company is built upon a deep understanding of cancer genetics, protein structure and function, and medicinal chemistry.
-Our proprietary technology platform, which we refer to as our Mutation-Allostery-Pharmacology, or MAP, platform, is designed to allow us to i) analyze population-level genetic sequencing data to identify oncogenic mutations that promote cancer across tumor types, ii) group these mutations into families and iii) develop a single small molecule therapy in a tumor-agnostic manner that targets a specific family of mutations.
+Our proprietary technology platform, which we refer to as our Mutation-Allostery-Pharmacology, or MAP, platform, is designed to allow us to i) analyze population-level genetic sequencing data to identify oncogenic mutations that promote cancer across tumor types, ii) group these mutations into families and iii) develop a single small molecule therapy in a tumoragnostic manner that targets a specific family of mutations.
 We have designed our lead product candidate, BDTX-189, to block the function of an undrugged family of oncogenic proteins defined by mutations which occur across a range of tumor types, and which affect both the epidermal growth factor receptor, or EGFR, and the tyrosine-protein kinase ErbB-2, or HER2.
 We have designed BDTX-189 to bind to the active site of these mutant kinases and to inhibit their function.
 BDTX-189 is also designed to spare normal, or wild type, EGFR, which we believe will improve upon the toxicity profiles of current ErbB kinase inhibitors.
-We are completing Investigational New Drug, or IND, enabling activities for BDTX-189 and plan to start a combined Phase 1/2 clinical trial in the first half of 2020 to pursue a tumor-agnostic development strategy.
+We submitted our Investigational New Drug Application, or IND, for BDTX-189 in November 2019, which was accepted by the U.S. Federal Drug Administration, or FDA, on December 13, 2019, and plan to start a combined Phase 1/2 clinical trial in the first half of 2020 to pursue a tumor-agnostic development strategy.
 We are also leveraging our MAP platform to expand the reach of targeted therapies by identifying other families of mutations in genes known to drive disease.